Chapter 26 – The Event Horizon

 "That's it!
 Brilliant!" he exclaimed as relief flashed across his features.
 "That will solve everything!"

-Thankfully, Draco was so caught up in her suggestion that he barely seemed aware of her existence and her dilemma.
+Thankfully, Draco was so caught up in her suggestion that he barely seemed aware of her existence.

 Making up her mind quickly, the blonde decided that she'd just push everything to the back of her mind.
 Draco Malfoy was a friend and she would only think of him in a friendly way – in an appropriate way.
 If Hermione caught herself doing anything else, she'd just fixate on his bad qualities – the things that had always bothered and annoyed her.
 She'd surely get on the right track in no time.
 Draco Malfoy was a bloody arse.
 Did she really want him?
 No. He made her life a living hell.
 She wanted someone like Ron, right?

-When her mind didn't immediately agree, the blonde suddenly realized she didn't want to want either of them.
+When her mind didn't immediately agree, she realized she didn't want to want either of them.